HR-CMGT/Javascript-Machine-Learning/README.md

 ### Perceptron

 A perceptron is a Neural Network that has only one cell.
-You can code it by hand in only about 20 lines of code.
-This will help you to understand what a Neural Network is actually doing:
+You can code it by hand in just a few lines of code.
+This will help you to understand how a Neural Network cell calculates weights.

 - [Coding a perceptron in Javascript, by Mathias P Johansson](https://youtu.be/o98qlvrcqiU), [result](https://beta.observablehq.com/@mpj/neural-network-from-scratch-part-1)